writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 ```

-On lines 14 to 15, I am using [official Github Action for Vale](https://github.com/errata-ai/vale-action), to simplify my setup and configuration:
+On lines 14 to 15, I am using the [official GitHub Action for Vale](https://github.com/errata-ai/vale-action), to simplify my setup and configuration:

 ```yaml